The Pros and Cons of Teaching Mental Health in Schools.

 One of the ways to support pupils’ mental health and wellbeing is to teach them about how to recognise it, how to cope with the challenges they face and how to be resilient through adversity.
 In England mental wellbeing forms part of the statutory Relationships, (Sex) and Health Education Curriculum.

 There are a range of benefits, and also some drawbacks, to delivering mental health as part of the curriculum.
-We have undertaken a review of some of the pros and cons of teaching mental health in schools.
+We have undertaken a review of some of the pros and cons of teaching mental health in schools, and the implications that may have on individuals and staff within educational settings.
+Whilst this table is not exhaustive, it does give some of the factors to consider in the delivery of teaching a mental health and wellbeing curriculum.

-- Creates a reliable data set for creating a whole-school well-being strategy.
+- Enables the creation of a reliable data set for use in your whole-school wellbeing strategy.

 - Recognising symptoms of mental health could lead to students self-diagnosing and may affect their attendance.